GSA/digitalgov.gov/content/authors/ravoyne-ray-payton/_index.md

 email:

 # Bio — keep it under 50 words
-bio: "Rayvone "Ray" Payton is Associate Chief Information Officer (ACIO) for the Information Resource Management Center (IRMC).
+bio: "Rayvone \"Ray\" Payton is Associate Chief Information Officer (ACIO) for the Information Resource Management Center (IRMC).
 As the IRMC ACIO, she is responsible for Capital Planning and IT Governance, Enterprise Architecture, e-Government, Information Management, IT Policy/IT Strategic Planning and Section 508 Compliance."

 # bio_url — Where can people learn more about your work?
 Provide a full URL [e.g. 'https://www.example.gov/']
 bio_url: https://www.ocio.usda.gov/leaders/ravoyne-payton